 The official blog of the Lung Institute.

-Dallas, Texas – March 3, 2016: The Lung Institute will open a new stem cell research treatment facility in Dallas in April of 2016, providing lung disease patients an alternative option that has reportedly improved patients’ quality of life by an average of 82 percent.
+Dallas, Texas – March 3, 2016: The Lung Institute will open a new cellular research treatment facility in Dallas in April of 2016, providing lung disease patients an alternative option that has reportedly improved patients’ quality of life by an average of 82 percent.
 Lung disease is the third leading cause of preventable death in the United States, and traditional treatment options remain unchanged over the past 30 years, until now.
 The Lung Institute is on the frontlines in the fight against lung disease, providing patients with a chance to improve their quality of life using a minimally invasive, outpatient stem cell procedure.

 “Dallas is a hub for cutting edge medical advancements, so it was a natural fit for the Lung Institute to expand to this part of the country,” said Executive Vice President Ann Miller.
 “We also found that many patients are traveling from these areas, so the closer we can move to those who need our help, the better able we are to serve them.”

 As required by Texas state law, the Dallas clinic has received IRB approval for research protocols and stem cell procedures from an organization dedicated to integrity in human research and fully accredited by the Association for the Accreditation of Human Research Protection Program (AAHRPP).
 Operating under IRB approval is important because it protects patients in emerging fields of medicine, and ensures that facilities are following proper protocols on both the medical and administrative sides of operation.

 If there is one thing I enjoy most about my job, it’s when I hear from patients about how they feel better after treatment.